 How Rare Is a Halloween Full Moon?

 Despite all the creative Halloween full Moon pictures, a full Moon occurring on Halloween is not a common occurrence and only happens every 18 to 19 years.
+The last time a full Moon happened on Halloween night was in 2020, so don’t expect another for quite a while!

 The origin of Halloween itself can be traced back to Samhain (pronounced SOW-in, which rhymes with COW-in), which was an ancient Celtic festival that was celebrated to mark the end of harvesttime.
 It was also the end of their year and the beginning of the new year, so it was “in between” the two years.
 It’s said that the spirits of the dead wander around during this time in the moonlight.
 Learn more about the origins of Halloween traditions.